kubernetes/community/CLA.md

 to match this e-mail address as well.

-If you've already submitted a PR you can correct your user.name and user.email and then use use `git commit --amend --reset-author` and then `git push --force` to correct the PR.
+If you've already submitted a PR you can correct your user.name and user.email and then use `git commit --amend --reset-author` and then `git push --force` to correct the PR.

 #### 5. Look for an email indicating successful signup.